ChenguK/WhaleScope/README.md

 # Future Enhancements

 In the future, we would like to be able to build the webcrawler and aggregate news about whales and other underwater mammels in a sidebar.
+We also wanted to expose our database of sightings as an api to make them available to scientists looking to increase the data to which they have access.

 # Link to Live App
-Click here to see [WhaleScope]()
+Click here to see [WhaleScope](https://whalescope.herokuapp.com/)

 # Developers who worked on Version 1
 * Alejandra Patino - [GitHub](https://github.com/patinoale)